bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1105_error_handling.md

 # Error Handling

 ## Introduction
 Welcome to Lesson 5 of Part 1: Swift Intermediates with Bob.
 In this lesson, you are going to learn how to write modular and more explicit code to indicate a possible error message instead of using a bloated, thick `else-if` statement.
-If you are confused, that's alright.
-I will walk you through, and let's find out!
+Let's dive into it.

 ## Lecture Notes
 ### Problem
 1. How do you warn your co-workers this function can result unexpected outcomes?
-2. What is do-try block?
+2. What is `do-try` block?
-3. How do you distinguish try?, try!, an try
+3. How do you distinguish `try?`, `try!`, and `try`

 ### Problem with Else-If alone
 1. Bloated Function